Skip to main content

 • Dedicated toddler sensory area with plants featuring distinctive scents, colours, textures

-• Sensory gardens with herb gardens and vegetable patches mentioned in accessibility resources
+• Sensory gardens with herb gardens and vegetable patches mentioned in accessibility guides

-Sourced from council, accessibility guide, care provider, community forum within the SEN community.
+Sourced from local council, SEN accessibility guides, disability service providers within the SEN community.
 Individual experiences vary.

 Potential challenges